As an Amazon Associate we earn from qualifying purchases.

 Using faster measurements lets in less light through the lens aperture, producing darker photos.

 What Is the Correct Shutter Speed for Indoor Photography?

 Capturing photos indoors means that you may be in a dimly lit scene.
 It might require that you expose the sensor to as much light as possible.

 You can reliably use a slower or longer shutter speed, like 1/100 or 1/60 seconds in such a situation.

-What is the Best Shutter Speed for Night Photography?
+What Is the Correct Shutter Speed for Night Photography?

 Night photography means that the conditions are incredibly dark.
 It means that you will set your readings down further to reach a longer shutter speed.

 Doing so will allow you to let in as much light as possible.
 To avoid excessive motion blur, you can use a stable surface to prevent camera movement and then check for the best shutter speed from the shutter speed chart cheat sheet.
 However, you can’t avoid this when capturing a moving subject.